iebayirli/Cryptomania/README.md

 </p>

 ## Architecture and features
 MVVM (Model-View-ViewModel) architecture pattern and data binding is used in the development of this application.
 The development language of the application is Kotlin.
+The latest technologies have been tried to be used in the development of this application.

 Features;
 - The user can view all coins information; such as name, symbol, current price, price change percentage etc.